quang-le/filrouge-0-guerilla/README.md

         * Improve performance using Lighthouse
         * Images formats: .jpg is for photos, . gif is for animated images, .svg is good icons and scalable items, .png is good if there's not many colors
         * Feel more confident with deploying websites using .tk domain
+        * Markdown is not optimal for long texts.
+Make smaller READMEs

         2. Way of working